- Code CRWF8000

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-The course is divided into three blocks of 4 weeks of length.
-Each block consists of 6 hours of lectures, two one-hour seminars and a two-hour case workshop.
+The course is divided into three blocks of four weeks of length.
+Each block consists of six hours of lectures, and six of group discussions.
 Students should expect to spend 10 hours per week related to the course (including class time).

 Requisite and Incompatibility